ECN280 Energy Economics

 Lectures (incl. several guest lectures), exercise sessions, independent study, term paper.

 Exercise sessions.
 Guidance and feedback related to writing term paper.
-Web support.

 Selected articles and book chapters, incl. parts of the following books: